 James Bond’s navy cashmere double-breasted—slightly short—chesterfield coat with a dark navy velvet collar in Live and Let Die is a has many fans.
 The classic piece made by Conduit Street tailor Cyril Castle was covered thoroughly in the blog Clothes on Film, so I will just direct you to the article there to read about it.

-Underneath the chesterfield Bond wears a navy suit made by Cyril Castle.
+Underneath the chesterfield Bond wears a navy worsted flannel suit made by Cyril Castle.
 The suit coat wasn’t seen much in the movie, except the double vents can be seen when Roger Moore is swinging around on the fire escape in the Harlem alley.
 However, Roger Moore wears this suit in many promotional photos as well as in the gun barrel opening, which was also used for The Man with the Golden Gun.

-The shirt is pale blue with a moderate spread collar, a hidden-button fly placket stitched close to the centre and two-button cocktail cuffs, made by Frank Foster.
+The shirt is pale blue poplin with a semi-spread collar, a hidden-button fly placket with one stitching line down the centre and two-button cocktail cuffs, made by Roger Moore’s long-time shirtmaker Frank Foster.